chegeanthony/anthony-chege.me/data/blog/intro-to-data-analysis-data-reading.md

 df.head()
 ```

-## Reading data from JSON files.
+## Ingestion of Data from JSON Files

-Reading data from a JSON file is as simple as reading data from a CSV file.
-The `pandas.read_json` function transforms a JSON string to a pandas object with ease.
-The first parameter it accepts is `path_or_bufa`, which must be a valid JSON str, path object, or file-like object.
-This [function](https://pandas.pydata.org/pandas-docs/version/1.1.3/reference/api/pandas.read_json.html) also has a number of other parameters that it takes.
+The ingestion of data from a JSON (JavaScript Object Notation) file is as straightforward as reading data from a CSV file.
+The `pandas.read_json` function facilitates the transformation of a JSON string into a pandas object with relative ease.
+The primary argument this function requires is `path_or_buf`, which ought to be a valid JSON string, path object, or file-like object.
+This [function](https://pandas.pydata.org/pandas-docs/version/1.1.3/reference/api/pandas.read_json.html) also accepts a multitude of other parameters.

 ```python
 from pyforest import *